chavdahitesh/Angular-transfer-data-within-component/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## ABOUT THIS DEMO
+This demo covered all types of data transfer from component to component

+:- Parent to Child Component: via Input

+:- Child to Parent Component: via Output() and EventEmitter

+:- Child to Parent Component: via ViewChild

+:- Unrelated Components: via a Service

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.